Delinquency Case Rate Trends

 [Text only] [Excel file]

 - For most racial groups, the rates dropped quickly after their peaks.
-By 2011, the rates for American Indian juveniles and Asian/NHPI juveniles were 78% and 66% below their respective peaks.
-The rates for white juveniles and black juveniles were 59% and 47% below the 1991 peaks, respectively.
+By 2012, the rates for American Indian juveniles and Asian/NHPI juveniles were 79% and 72% below their respective peaks.
+The rates for white juveniles and black juveniles were 63% and 50% below their respective peaks.

 Internet Citation: OJJDP Statistical Briefing Book.
 Online.
 Available: